How to ace your search for your student apartment

-Financially, does it make sense to rent an apartment compared to living in residence?
+Financially, does it make sense to rent an apartment instead of living in residence?
 How much do you expect to save by living there?
-Depending on your location, budget, and if you’re planning on living with roommates, either option might work.
-Before looking at apartments, it’s worthwhile to spend time looking at what is available to rent on Kijiji, and getting a solid idea of what the rental market looks like in your area.
+Depending on your location, budget, and whether or not you’re planning on living with roommates, either option might work.
+Before looking at apartments, it’s worthwhile to spend time looking at what is available to rent on Kijiji to get a solid idea of what the rental market looks like in your area.

 Talk to locals.

-Try chatting with recent grads or current students of the school you’ll be attending to get some insights about prices, good neighborhoods and other valuable tips which can help in your search.
+Try chatting with recent grads or current students of the school you’ll be attending to get some insights about prices, good neighborhoods, and other valuable tips that can help you in your search.
 Sure, your Kijiji research will give you some solid insights but it won’t tell you if a particular street is famous for all-night parties that’ll keep you awake all year.